-The supplemental air bag warning light, displaying AIR in the instrument panel, monitors the circuits of the supplemental air bag.
-The circuits monitored by the supplemental air bag light are the diagnosis sensor unit, supplemental air bag modules and all related wiring.
+The supplemental air bag warning light, displaying in the instrument panel, monitors the circuits of the supplemental front air bag, supplemental side air bag (if so equipped) and pre-tensioner seat belt systems.
+The circuits monitored by the supplemental air bag warning light are the diagnosis sensor unit, satellite sensors, front air bag modules, side air bag modules, pretensioner seat belts and all related wiring.

-When the ignition key is in the ON or START position, the supplemental air bag warning light illuminates for about 7 seconds and then turns off.
+When the ignition key is in the ON or START

+position, the supplemental air bag warning light illuminates for about 7 seconds and then turns off.
 This means the system is operational.

-If any of the following conditions occur, the supplemental air bag needs servicing:
+If any of the following conditions occur, the supplemental front air bag, supplemental side air bag (if so equipped) and pretensioner seat belt systems need servicing:

-- 1. The supplemental air bag light does not come on and remain on for 7 seconds and then go off as described above. - 2.
-The supplemental air bag light flashes intermittently or remains on. - 3.
-The supplemental air bag light does not come on at all.
+- The supplemental air bag warning light remains on after approximately 7 seconds. - The supplemental air bag warning light flashes intermittently. - The supplemental air bag warning light does not come on at all.

-Under these conditions, the supplemental air bag system may not operate properly.
+Under these conditions, the supplemental front air bag, supplemental side air bags (if so equipped) or pre-tensioner seat belt systems may not operate properly.
 It must be checked and repaired.
 Take your vehicle to the nearest authorized NISSAN dealer.

-If the supplemental air bag warning light is on, it could mean that the supplemental air bag system will not operate in an accident.
+If the supplemental air bag warning light is on, it could mean that the supplemental front air bag, supplemental side air bag system (if so equipped) or pre-tensioner seat belt systems will not operate in an accident.